hard-nett/docs/docs/validators/nodes/prerequisites.md

 ---
 This guide explains what the requirements are to install and run an Terp Network full node.
 We assume that you are on a linux distrubtion with atleast 100GB of storage, 1 CPU, and 16GB of RAM.

-To quickly spin up a linux testing environment, Digital Ocean or Gitpod are two options available.
+To quickly spin up a linux testing environment, Akash Console, or Digital Ocean, are two options available to spiun up a linux envoronment.

 ## Install prerequisites
 ```bash